Best iPhones Buying Guide: Welcome to What Hi-Fi?'s round-up of the best iPhones you can buy in 2021.

 The LCD screen is decent, the audio impressive, and it has the best user interface and app selection available on any handset.
 If you want the best iPhone available, this isn't it.
 But if you want a taste of the full iPhone experience for a fraction of the price of Apple's newer handsets, this is the phone for you.

 Read the full Apple iPhone SE (2020) review

 The only real difference between the 11 Pro and 11 Pro Max is the size: the Max has a bigger screen, at 6.5in compared to the Pro's 5.8in.
 That means the Max is a little bulkier: it's 14mm taller and 6mm wider than its sibling, but the depth measurement stays at a slim 8.1mm.
 So you won't notice the difference too much in your pocket or bag.

 The extra screen acreage makes movies, TV shows and games more immersive – it's the best iPhone 11 for consuming content on the move.

 Other than that, it shares a lot with the iPhone 11 Pro – i.e. the same camera, processor, operating system and features.
 Not that that's a bad thing – the 11 Pro is one of the best smartphones currently available.

 Of course, the Pro Max is more expensive than the Pro.
-But if you want the extra screen real estate, this is the iPhone to buy.
+But if you want the extra screen real estate without stepping up to the 12 Pro Max, this is the iPhone to buy.